emacsmirror/python-mode/doc/commands-python-mode.rst

 py-switch-imenu-index-function
 ------------------------------
-For development only.
-Good old renamed `py-imenu-create-index'-function hangs with medium size files already.
-Working `py-imenu-create-index-new' is active by default.

-Switch between classic index machine `py-imenu-create-index'-function and new `py-imenu-create-index-new'.
+Switch between series 5. index machine `py-imenu-create-index' and `py-imenu-create-index-new', which also lists modules variables

-The former may provide a more detailed report, thus delivering two different index-machines is considered.

 py-choose-shell-by-path
 -----------------------